G-Core/product-documentation/documentation/streaming-platform/live-streaming/webrtc-to-hls-transcoding.md

    --2--Sudden disconnection of camera or microphone: "sudden-disconnection-of-camera-or-microphone" --2--Debugging with Chrome WebRTC internals: "debugging-with-chrome-webrtc-internals-tool" --2--Network troubleshooting: "network-troubleshooting"
-pageTitle: Guide to Creating Live Streams | Gcore
+pageTitle: Guide to WebRTC ingest and transcoding to HLS/DASH  | Gcore
-pageDescription: A step-by-step tutorial on how to create live streams using Gcore's interface.
-Learn about stream types, encoder settings, and embedding options.
+pageDescription: A step-by-step tutorial on how to create and stop live streams using Gcore's interface or customer's environment.
 ---
 # WebRTC ingest and transcoding to HLS/DASH